1998 Compensation for Holocaust Survivors in the Former Soviet Bloc

 "Compensation," AJC Journal.

 "Never Forget: Reparations for Holocaust Survivors," statement by U.S. Senator Daniel Patrick Moynihan, Congressional Record.
-Attached is a copy of the Senate's Concurrent Resolution 39, urging the German government to expand a
+Attached is a copy of the Senate's Concurrent Resolution 39.

 (Dec.
 13, 1997